 The calm before the storm.
 That’s what the Captain called the peaceful moment that happened as two vessels soundlessly drifted around each other.
 “What was this moment called?”
 Halson wondered, glancing at the hole that the falling vessel had just made in the dark clouds.
 A soft boom sounded, marking the Cray’s final resting place beneath the ocean of grey.
 “The victor’s shame,” he said, tasting the bitter words as they rolled off his tongue.
 He smiled sadly, staring up at the rolling wisps of clouds far above.
 “Yeah, that’ll work.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Blake BrooksWrite a Review